 I bathe my birds in the laundry room sink.
 It has a spray attachment which I really find handy.
 I start by gathering all of my supplies.
 You don’t want to be hunting for things when the bird is already wet and starting to get chilled.
 I will even have the hair dryer and combs all set and ready to go.

 I first fill two large buckets with warm water.
 I fill them about waist high to the bird.
 Into one bucket I put about 1/2 cup white vinegar.
 The other is just plain water for the final rinse but you could add glycerin to it.

 I put the bird in the sink and begin soaking the feathers in warm water.
 If you think that your bird might have mites, I would start with a flea and tick shampoo.
-I use blue Dawn for the first wash.
+I use blue Dawn or Ivory for the first wash.
 The Dawn dish foam pump is nice because it is easy to use while holding a bird in one hand.

 I start with the crest and then work my way down.
 Dirty areas include the crest, beard, vent and foot feathers.
 I use the sprayer to carefully rinse the Dawn soap out.
 To remove the soap from the crest, I tip the bird upside down and then rinse with the sprayer.
 This way the soap does not drip into its eyes.

 White birds can become dingy in color turning a grey or yellow.
 This can happen from being out in the sunlight too often or being fed corn which discolors white feathers.
 Adding bluing to your dingy whites will make your whites appear whiter.
 The effect is not permanent and bluing will wear off.